lucasmccomb/watson-assistant-chatbot-ui/README.md

 9.  **Push the modified repository**

-    1. Log into Cloud Foundry `cf login https://api.ng.bluemix.net`
+    1. In the CLI, login to IBM Cloud `ibmcloud login`
+    2. Select the account
-    2. From within this directory, run `cf push {your-app-name}` to push the repository up
+    3. From within this directory, run `cf push {your-app-name}` to push the repository up
         - e.g. `cf push Watson-Assistant-Node-React-Chatbot`

 10. **The chatbot app is now deployed.**